 A majority of first-time e-store visitors aren’t ready to place an order right away.

-It takes time and patience to build up the trust of website visitors and ultimately convince them to buy your products.
+It takes time and patience to build up website visitors’ trust and ultimately convince them to buy your products.

 Therefore, a single-minded focus on getting website visitors to buy immediately isn’t of much help.
 There’s no point targeting a huge chunk of customers at one go.
 It’s better to set up smaller conversions.

-You can, for example, have different groups of website visitors at various stages of e-commerce purchase funnel such as:
+You can, for example, have different groups of website visitors at various stages of the e-commerce purchase funnel, such as: